-Lisa Bowerman (well-known as Bernice Summerfield) stars as Ellie, the barmaid.
+Lisa Bowerman (well-known as Bernice Summerfield) stars as Ellie the barmaid.
 I would never have guessed that Lisa was Ellie as she sounds so different from Benny and delivers a good performance.

 Conrad Asquith stars as Sergeant Quick.
-I like how Sergeant Quick seems to be a foil for Jago & Litefoot when he gets involves in their mysteries.
+I like how Sergeant Quick seems to be a foil for Jago & Litefoot when he gets involved in their mysteries.
 He seems to clean up the mess after each mystery.